Adil-Ahnaf/MyPortfolio/README.md

 -   Using Technology: These websites build with **HTML5**, **CSS**, and **Bootstrap5**.
 -   File: All PDF files related to this website include in **the file** folder.
--   Image: The **image** folder contains all related images of this website.
+-   Image: The **img** folder contains all related images of this website.
 -   CSS: The **CSS** folder contains all .css files.
 -   JS: The **JS** folder contains all .js files